 Ok, so we can't magic more space on our balconies or patios, so why not try the next best thing – making them appear bigger than they are with the power of reflection!
-There are plenty of mirrors on the market suitable for hanging on an outdoor wall in an array of different styles, from contemporary through to these traditional Gothic style mirrors from National Trust shop.
+There are plenty of mirrors on the market suitable for hanging on an outdoor wall in an array of different styles, from contemporary through to traditional.

-If you only have a small balcony, chances are a full five-piece garden furniture set is off limits, but why not treat yourself to a really comfy statement chair?
+If you only have a small outdoor area, chances are a full five-piece garden furniture set is off limits for your balcony ideas, but why not treat yourself to a really comfy statement chair?
 A rocking chair would make the perfect soothing spot to while away the afternoon with a good book.
-For a similar design try Ikea's Gubbön indoor/outdoor rocking chair.

 If a more traditional look is what you’re after, then a metal bistro set with intricate vintage-inspired detailing is the perfect choice.
-If you’re after authentic pieces try places like Lassco or Lorfords, alternatively Wayfair have plenty of new garden furniture sets inspired by antique designs such as this Wayne 4-seater garden set.
+We think it gives this space an instant injection of Parisian chic.
+If you’re after authentic pieces try places like Lassco or Lorfords.

 Why not brighten up plain walls and extend your gardening space by mounting wire trellis or memo board and using it to hang bud vases for propagating cuttings or growing bulbs.
 Test tube vases are very cheap to buy online – simply attach some wire around the lip and hang from the grid using a S hook.

-Step aside hanging baskets, there’s a new way to display your plants and it costs next to nothing; introducing the Ikea vertical planter hack using nothing other than a waste bin and carrier bag holder!
+Step aside hanging basket ideas, there’s a new way to display your plants and it costs next to nothing; introducing the Ikea vertical planter hack using nothing other than a waste bin and carrier bag holder!
 Yes that’s right, simply mount the Variera wastebinand Variera plastic bag dispenser on the wall and you can use it to grow succulents and bulbs.
-And all for under a fiver.
 Genius!

-Looking to create a relaxing balcony space with a holiday feel?
-Take inspiration from the rooftop terraces of North Africa for your garden lighting ideas.
-While you may not have the white painted walls, adding low level benches covered in cushions and sheepskin rugs from The White Company, plus plenty of tropical plants will help recreate the look, not forgetting plenty of lanterns and tea-lights to guarantee a magical holiday atmosphere.
+Looking to create a relaxing space with a holiday feel?
+Take inspiration from the rooftop terraces of North Africa for your balcony ideas.
+While you may not have the white painted walls, adding low level benches covered in cushions and sheepskin rugs, plus plenty of tropical plants will help recreate the look.
+Don't forget to add plenty of lanterns and tea-lights to guarantee a magical holiday atmosphere.

 Oh to be on a Tuscan terrance like this right now!
 To capture the feeling of this dreamy space why not hang a voile curtain which will bring an air of luxury but will also help shade your balcony from the scorching midday sun.